- 4 colours of Scheepjes Cotton 8 (fingering 100% cotton, 50g/170m)

 You now have a similar edging on both sides.

 Picots (final row of both top and bottom edging)

 Now only the sewing remains!
-Take the ends and weave them through your stitches on both sides.
+Place the short ends of the cowl next to each other, and using your yarn tails, sew the stitches of each row together by ,Weave your yarn end through the most outer part of the stitch on the other side of the row.
 It’s not the most exciting part of the pattern, but if you do it neatly you’ll be happy afterwards.
 You barely can see the seam this way (check the picture below)!